alterway/formations/cours/openstack/openstack-presentation-inside.en.md

 ### DevStack internals

 -   Support for Ubuntu 16.04/17.04, Fedora 24/25, CentOS/RHEL 7, Debian, OpenSUSE
--   A shell script is responsible for everthing: stack.sh
+-   A shell script is responsible for everything: stack.sh
 -   A config file: local.conf
 -   Installs all the required dependencies (packages)
 -   Clones all the git repositories (master branch by défaut)